 It’s been long since runway shows have achieved a ridiculous touch to them.
-They are not really about fashion anymore, as it was noted by writers of scooby do my essay.
+They are not really about fashion anymore.
 They are about advertising, extravagance, money and networking.
 In fact, a single fashion show attracts more attention than a year of print advertising, which results in sales and profit.
 Fashion shows are what people usually think of first when they speak of fashion.
 Funnily, such shows are as far from the real fashion as they can possibly be within the general framework.

 And yet fashion, in its primary meaning, is an important part of our lives.
 It should not be understood as following the trends (boyfriend jeans or jeggings anyone?), no matter how ridiculous.
 It’s also not reading every issue of Cosmo or changing your entire wardrobe every season.
 It’s rather developing and understanding your own style and achieving excellence in it – pretty much like Carrie Bradshaw from Sex & the City.